-CareerPrep is a comprehensive, rigorous program designed to prepare students who are Developmentally Delayed Learners (or students who have intellectual disabilities) for the world of work as well as with vocational and community training and independent living skills necessary to become successful, contributing community members.
+CareerPrep is a comprehensive, rigorous program designed to prepare students who have Intellectual Disabilities (ID) for the world of work as well as with vocational and community training and independent living skills necessary to become successful, contributing community members.
 Practical job preparation and independent living skills are emphasized in a series of courses designed for individualized progress.
 Courses are staffed by professional, credentialed special education instructors assisted by skilled instructional assistants.

 A student who exhibits below average intellectual functioning and a potential for measurable achievement in instructional or employment settings.